-As the coaching profession becomes increasingly crowded and competitive, it is paramount to create a competitive pricing structure.
-This is the first step towards attracting clients.
+As your profession becomes increasingly crowded and competitive, it is paramount to create a competitive pricing structure.
+This is the first step toward attracting clients.
 Whether you are a life coach or business consultant, setting the price is always an uphill task.
 While you want to attract more clients, you should set prices that will precisely reflect the energy, time, and value you are giving to them.

 Factors to Consider when Determining Coach Pricing

-Typically, there is no definite amount that a consultant should charge for coaching.
-According to the Institute for Coaching, there are a set of factors that you should take into account before settling on your final pricing.
+Typically, there is no definite amount that a consultant should charge.
+There are a set of factors that you should take into account before settling on your final pricing.
 These include:

 - The Client- Different clients, based on the size of their businesses, will pay differently.